 Please ensure you have properly configured your devices to connect to eduroam before travelling.
 To configure your device join the 'setup-wifi' wireless network on campus and use the configuration utility to configure your device.
 Click here for further information about configuring your device.

 Once authenticated you should usually have access to at least web browsing.
-This will allow you to access your Loughborough e-mail via our Staff Webmail or Student Googlemail services.
+This will allow you to access your Loughborough e-mail via our Staff Webmail or Student Webmail services.
 You can also access other web based Loughborough resources such as the Learn server, the Library Catalogue Plus and Athens authenticated databases.
-As a guest you will not normally have access to the visited institution's facilities such as applications, printing, etc. It is recommended that staff and students make use of the vpn service whilst visiting other eduroam sites.
+As a guest you will not normally have access to the visited institution's facilities such as applications, printing, etc. It is recommended that staff and students make use of the VPN service whilst visiting other eduroam sites.
 Click here for information about how to access the VPN service.

 Loughborough University users roaming to other institutions should contact Loughborough University IT Services at IT.Services@lboro.ac.uk for support.